 Many trails including the GR53 crossing the Massif des Vosges

 Starting point for many hiking trails, the Grand Wintersberg is at the crossroads of several trails, including the GR53, a prestigious trail in the territory of Alsace Verte, allowing you to cross the Massif des Vosges from side to side.
 Enthusiasts will be seduced by this exceptional hike offering a great variety of landscapes and experiences.
-The GR53 is currently being enhanced by the Regional Natural Park of the Northern Vosges, whose achievements can be discovered along the walks.
+The GR53 is currently being showcased by the Regional Natural Park of the Northern Vosges, whose achievements can be seen along the walks.

 Below the summit of Grand Wintersberg is the Col de la Liese, which can be spotted thanks to the monolithic block of pink sandstone from the Vosges decorated with a bas-relief probably dating from the Gallo-Roman period and representing the silhouette of a woman, no doubt in link with the fertility cult commonly practiced at that time.